sunnysideup/scan-for-bad-npm-packages/README.md

 # tl;dr

-Reads your “dodgy packages” from an external source (file or URL) via --list <path|url>.
+Reads your “shai hulud” from an external source (file or URL) via --list <path|url>.

 Scans recursively for package.json (excluding node_modules) and checks: